programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

     # First, work out the dominant group in each cluster
     # and note that together with the cluster number --
     # this gives us a dict with key==dominant group and
-    # then one or more cluster numbers from the output
+    # then one or more cluster numbers from the output above
-    # above.
     for cl in range(1,num_clusters+1):

         # Identify the dominant 'domain' (i.e. group by